Cinven eyes sale of German life insurer Viridium – sources

 Reuters reported last week that Cinven had agreed to buy back 160 million euros worth of Eurovita's debt to help prevent a messy liquidation of the Italian company.

-(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley in London and Alex Huebner in Frankfurt; Editing by Elisa Martinuzzi and Jan Harvey)
+(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley in London and Alex Huebner in Munich; Editing by Elisa Martinuzzi and Jan Harvey)

 ((Pablo.MayoCerqueiro@thomsonreuters.com;))